hugohewitt123/hugohewitt123-Programming-ECM1400-Coursework-3/README.md

 -For the log file, enter the location you want the log file to be stored.
 I suggest a place so you can easily find and look at it, if anything goes wrong.
 Also do NOT add an extension to the end of the file (as shown in the example above).
 -For the weather city or town, just enter the city or town that you live in the uk, make sure it starts with a capital letter.
--For the area location, enter the region that you live in the uk, eg. South West, and make sure that the starts of the words are capitalised.
+-For the area location, enter the region or city/town or area that you live in the uk, eg. South West or Exeter, and make sure that the starts of the words are capitalised.
 -The regions are:
     1. Scotland